 What Is the Purpose of a Certificate of Trust?

-A Certificate of Trust.
+A Certificate of Trust demonstrates that a trust exists.
 It also assigns trustees and defines their authority to manage and administer the trust without having to make public all information contained in the trust agreement.

 Trust Certificates typically contain information such as the name of the trust, the date when the trust was created, trustee names and addresses.